top of page

 John and Ann led two live feeds from the West Side and Sandwick on different nights.
 A charity auction was held for a hamper of Orkney goods, which included Orkney whiskies - Highland Park and Scapa.

-Tha proceeds from the Sheltand adventure went to Shetland mental health charity Mind Your Head.
+Proceeds from the adventure went to Shetland mental health charity Mind Your Head.

 Orkney Chairs in Stone

-This was the construction of stone Orkney chairs for Stonework's garden, where visitors are welcome.
-Hese are now features in a walled area with a pond, a waterfall and a seating area.
+This picture was taken during the construction of stone Orkney chairs for Stonework's garden, where visitors are welcome.
+These are now features in a walled area with a pond, a waterfall and a seating area.

 Orkney chairs were originally made hundreds of years ago from readily available natural materials.
-They were intended as functional chairs consisting of a staw back with a wooden seat and support structure.
+They were intended as functional chairs consisting of a straw back with a wooden seat and support structure.

-These Orkney chairs are a major attraction in the gardens and well worth a trip for a thoughtful seat next to the pond.
+These Orkney chairs are a major attraction in the gardens and well worth a trip for a bit of meditation next to the pond.

 OrkneyChairs.jpeg